 Duration of Camp: June 3rd- through August 9th

-We will be closed on Thursday July 4th
+We will be closed the week of July 1 – 5th.

 *Before camp care begins at 7am (additional $10 per drop-off)